opendatacloudservices/local-classification-spatial/README.md

 import_id: 48902
 collection_id: 1
 geometry_source_id: NULL (If a source has geometry (and attributes)) this is NULL (see below)
-previous_id: Source.id of previous geometry (can also be derived by imported_at)
 imported_at: 2021-07-03 21:00:00

 The geometries imported from that specific source at that specific point in time is stored in the **Geometries** table: